spatie/laravel-permission/docs/advanced-usage/seeding.md

 weight: 2
 ---

-## Flush cache before seeding
+## Flush cache before/after seeding

-You may discover that it is best to flush this package's cache before seeding, to avoid cache conflict errors.
+You may discover that it is best to flush this package's cache **BEFORE seeding, to avoid cache conflict errors**.

+And if you use the `WithoutModelEvents` trait in your seeders, flush it **AFTER seeding as well**.

 ```php
 // reset cached roles and permissions